Attend Strategies for Success, a college course specifically designed for women in transition.

 A partnership with Harrison College, a local accredited college, presented itself and it aligned perfectly with our passion to equip and empower existing efforts.
 Together, we’ve adapted their class Strategies for Success to be a survivor-based job readiness class that not only prepares survivors for employment but will also allow them to obtain six college credits.
 Launched in the fall of 2016, this opportunity to meets a critical need for survivors as they prepare to be self-sustaining and consider future education.

 We believe you are uniquely gifted with amazing talents.
-These classes are specifically tailored to help guide you through strategies to becoming employed, methods to maintain employment, and most importantly, tools to support lifelong goals.
-At the end of the program, you will be equipped to enter the work force and offered an interviews with local businesses.
+These classes are specifically tailored to help you identify your potential, strengths, and cast vision for yourself.
+You will learn strategies for employment in the field in which you are interested, methods to maintain employment, and most importantly, tools to support lifelong goals.
+At the end of the program, you will be equipped with a personal vision for your future, offered skills for living self-sustained and given opportunities to consider future education.

 WHEN AND WHERE ARE THESE CLASSES BEING HELD?

-Starting in the spring of 2017, the twelve-week program will be held at Harrison College in Grove City.
+Starting in the fall of 2017, the seven-week program will be held at Harrison College in Grove City.
 We are solidifying specific dates and times, but classes will take place once weekly for three hours per session.

 CAN I GET INVOLVED EVEN IF I'M NOT IN THE PROGRAM?